openhie/instant/docs/docs/packages/core.md

 For the Kubernetes deployment to work as expected, we need to ensure we have `minikube` installed on our local machine running the deployment.
 Follow these steps to [install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)

-Once installed, we can start the minikube service be executing the below command:
+Once installed, we can start the minikube service by executing the below command:

 ```sh
 minikube start --cpus 4 --memory 8192